-Looking for an interesting family day out that doesn’t cost the earth?
+Looking for an interesting family day out (opens in new tab) that doesn’t cost the earth?
 The UK has some of the world’s best castles and, with family tickets starting from just £12, they’re great value too.
-Learn a little history and get your kids’ imaginations going with a trip to 10 of the best – and cheapest – options.
-Here is a list of the best castles in England and Scottish castles that are a must-visit during the school summer holidays.
+Learn a little history and get your kids' imaginations going with a trip to 10 of the best - and cheapest - options.
+Here is a list of the best castles in England and Scottish castles that are a must-visit during the school summer holidays (opens in new tab).

 What’s there: Best known as the castle used for Hogwarts School in the Harry Potter films, Alnwick Castle is impressive even without its star status.
 It has been a family home for over 700 years and is owned by the Duke of Northumberland.
 New for 2012 are The Lost Cellars, (scary, so for over 13s only!) which are hidden deep under the Castle’s walls with folklore tales, character holograms and scary mood lighting.
 The castle ticket also includes entry to the medieval world of Knight's Quest where kids can dress up, learn ancient arts and fight Northumberland's fiercest dragon in Dragon Quest.